Some Like It Hot: Style

-With regards to sound design, there is a "strong musical element" in the film, with the soundtrack created by Adolph Deutsch.
+With regard to sound design, there is a "strong musical element" in the film, with the soundtrack created by Adolph Deutsch.
 It has an authentic 1920s jazz feel using sharp, brassy strings to create tension in certain moments, for example whenever Spats's gangsters appear.
-In terms of cinematography and aesthetics, Billy Wilder chose to shoot the film in black and white as Jack Lemmon and Tony Curtis in full drag costume and make-up looked "unacceptably grotesque" in early color tests.
+In terms of cinematography and aesthetics, Wilder chose to shoot the film in black and white as Lemmon and Curtis in full drag costume and make-up looked "unacceptably grotesque" in early color tests.
 Despite Monroe's contract requiring the film to be in color, she agreed to it being filmed in black and white after seeing that Curtis and Lemmon's makeup gave them a "ghoulish" appearance on color film.
-Orry-Kelly who was in charge of costume design created the costumes for Marilyn Monroe as well as Jack Lemmon and Tony Curtis, after the stock costumes the studio provided for the male leads fit poorly.
+Orry-Kelly created the costumes for Monroe as well as Lemmon and Curtis, after the stock costumes the studio provided for the male leads fit poorly.

 Reception

 Box office

 By 1962, Some Like It Hot had grossed $14 million in the US.
-According to The Numbers, the film ultimately grossed $25 million in the US.
-As of 2020, it had grossed over $83.2 million internationally.
+According to The Numbers, the film ultimately grossed $25 million domestically.
+Box Office Mojo reported that its re-releases outside North America had grossed over $83.2 million internationally.

 The film opened in the week ended March 24, 1959, in several cities in the United States; the highest grossing of which were in Chicago, where it grossed $45,000 at the United Artists Theatre with Monroe making an appearance, and in Washington, D.C., where it grossed $40,000 at the Capitol Theatre.
 With results from just six key cities, Variety listed it as the third highest-grossing film in the United States for the week.

-The film then expanded to 100 theatres around the country for the Easter holidays, including at the newly renovated State Theatre in New York City on Sunday, March 29, 1959, and became number one in the country and remained there for three weeks before being knocked off the top by Imitation of Life.
+The film then expanded to 100 theatres around the country for the Easter holiday, including at the newly renovated State Theatre in New York City on Sunday, March 29, 1959, and became number one in the country and remained there for three weeks before being knocked off the top by Imitation of Life.
 Imitation of Life was top for two weeks before being replaced again by Some Like It Hot, which remained there for another four weeks before being replaced by Pork Chop Hill.
 In its first month, the film grossed $2,585,120 from 96 engagements.